Yumi-Lab/yumi-wiki/docs/SmartPI/SmartPi_Test_USB_Camera.md

    nano camera_test.py
    ```

-2. Add the following Python code, making sure to adjust the source (`/dev/video0`) if necessary:
+2. Add the following Python code, making sure to adjust the source (`/dev/video0`) if necessary.
+This script captures and displays the video feed using `cv2.imshow()`.

    ```python
    import cv2